Honeypot (computing)

 In computer terminology, a honeypot is a computer security mechanism set to detect, deflect, or, in some manner, counteract attempts at unauthorized use of information systems.
 Generally, a honeypot consists of data (for example, in a network site) that appears to be a legitimate part of the site which contains information or resources of value to attackers.
 It is actually isolated, monitored, and capable of blocking or analyzing the attackers.
 This is similar to police sting operations, colloquially known as "baiting" a suspect.

+The main use for this network decoy is to distract potential attackers from more important information and machines on the real network, learn about the forms of attacks they can suffer, and examine such attacks during and after the exploitation of a honeypot.

+It provides a way to prevent and see vulnerabilities in a specific network system.
+A honeypot is a decoy used to protect a network from present or future attacks.
+Honeypots derive their value from the use by attackers.
+If not interacted with, the honeypot has little to no value.
+Honeypots can be used for everything from slowing down or stopping automated attacks, capturing new exploits, to gathering intelligence on emerging threats or early warning and prediction.

 Types

+Honeypots can be differentiated based on whether they are physical or virtual: